steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

     Update the Solver\Test JSON files using MRUpdateSeedData.

     Update the model counts in the integration tests.
+        IdRange = Enumerable.Range(1, X);
+        N.B.
+The LucyDepthBufferFindsOneDependent integration test has several Ids that are hard-coded.
+            These need to be changed if the Lucy Camera, DepthBuffer of Model keys change.
 #### Numpy

 **Benchmarks (512x512 Array)**